 We aim to be an inclusive nursery and offer an equality of opportunity to all groups of children within the nursery, including:

-- Pupils from minority faiths, ethnicities, travellers and asylum seekers and refugees
+Ethnic minority faiths, travellers and asylum seekers and refugees.

 We aim to: